 - Approaching car traveled well in excess of the speed limit

 Not all left-hand-turn drivers are at-fault in Georgia car accidents; however, they typically are more likely in violation of the law for failing to yield to traffic.
 If you have suffered injuries in an intersection traffic accident involving an unsafe left-hand-turn driver, a Peachtree City personal-injury lawyer can help you recover damages and prove that the other driver was at-fault.

-To find out more about your rights or to file a personal injury claim in Georgia, please call the Law Offices of Shane Smith at (770) 487-8999 for a free, no obligation consultation today.
+To find out more about your rights or to file a personal injury claim in Georgia, please call Shane Smith Law at (770) 487-8999 for a free, no obligation consultation today.